mirabeau-nl/Mirabeau-Sql-Helper/README.md

 This assembly has proven itself by being used for several clients and is based on the Microsoft Data Access Application Block for .NET

 Currently it supports both MsSql and MySql databases.
+The base sourcecode was taken from the Microsoft .NET Data Access Application Block v2.0 and updated to use newer framework version, and added support for generics and async/await.
+There is also a now-static version (MsSqlHelper : IMsSqlHelper & MySqlHelper : IMySqlHelper)

 ### Examples ###
 #### Sql parameters ####